vic-ma/howtodismantle.github.io/_posts/2024-03-07-Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.md

 ## Using JPath in Peakboard

-Peakboard scripts and Building Blocks have predefined functions for using JPath.
+Peakboard scripts and Building Blocks have predefined functions for JPath.
 In the following screenshot, we fill a local variable with our JSON example.
 Then, we use the JPath block.

 In this case, the JPath expression is `order_header.order_no`.
 The JPath block extracts the field `order_no`, which is hierarchically bound to the order header `order_header`.
 So this expression returns the value `ORD123456`.

 The third parameter of this JPath block is a string that is returned by the block if the JPath expression points to a non-exiting data point.
-So it's easy to handle the situation where the JSON doesn't look like what you expect.
+This handles the situation where the JSON doesn't look like what you expect.

 ![image](/assets/2024-03-07/010.png)